sonertari/TestProxy/README.md

 as both the client and the server to simulate this environment.
 It starts a manager thread for the tests, and in turn the manager thread starts a client and a server thread for each test.
-The manager sends commands to these client/servers pairs to execute the tests it is started for.
+The manager sends commands to these client/server pairs to execute the tests it is started for.

 ![Operation Diagram](examples/OperationDiagram.png)

 TestProxy test steps are composed of a test end, a command, and a payload.
 For example, a test can instruct a client to send an HTTP request to the proxy under test using the `send` command with a payload such as `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`.
-And the next step of the same test can instruct the corresponding server to receive this HTTP request from the proxy using the `recv` command with the same payload `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`, assuming the proxy is not expected to modify the
+The next step of the same test can instruct the corresponding server to receive this HTTP request from the proxy using the `recv` command with the same payload `GET / HTTP/1.1\r\nHost: example.com\r\n\r\n`, assuming the proxy is not expected to modify the